sushrit7/LittleLemonAPI-Django-REST-Framework-Meta-Back-End-Developer-Specialization-Certificate/README.md

 ## Introduction

 This repository contains the back-end codebase for the Little Lemon restaurant API, developed as part of the Django REST Framework Back-End Developer Specialization Certificate.
-The API is designed to support various functionalities for managing menu items, orders, user roles, and more.
+The API is designed to support various functionalities for managing menu items, cart, orders, user roles, and more.

 ## Project Scope